-As with any medication, there is always the potential to experience side effects when taking this medicine.
-Common Microgynon side effects include breast pain, nausea, headache, mood changes, and stomach ache.
+As with any medication, there is always the potential to experience side effects when taking Microgynon.
+Common side effects include breast pain, nausea, headaches, mood swings, and stomach aches.

 Taking combined oral contraceptives, like Microgynon, can increase the risk of developing blood clots.
-The risk is increased when compared to women who do not take a combined pill, however, the overall risk is still small.
-If you notice any symptoms of a blood clot, stop taking Microgynon and seek medical attention immediately.
+The risk is increased when compared to women who do not take a combined pill.
+However, the overall risk is still small.
+If you notice any symptoms of a blood clot, stop taking the pill and seek medical attention immediately.

 Taking a combined pill can also slightly increase the risk of breast cancer and cervical cancer.
 See section 2.4 of the patient information leaflet for further information, or see the ‘Warnings’ tab.

 Before taking any medication, it is important to read the Patient Information Leaflet.
 You can find information leaflets for your medicines by typing them into the search bar at medicines.org, or by contacting us.

 Microgynon is not suitable for certain people to take.
 This includes people with a history of blood clots, stroke or heart attack.
 Women with a history of breast cancer or migraines with aura should also avoid Microgynon.